South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 7:39 PM EDT|Updated: 2 hours ago

-Friday's contest between the Marquette Golden Eagles (21-10) and the South Florida Bulls (26-6) at Colonial Life Arena should be a competitive matchup, as our computer prediction projects a final score of 64-62, with Marquette taking home the win.
-Tipoff is at 11:30 AM ET on March 17.
+Friday's game between the Marquette Golden Eagles (21-10) and South Florida Bulls (26-6) going head to head at Colonial Life Arena has a projected final score of 64-62 (according to our computer prediction) in favor of Marquette, so expect a competitive matchup.
+The game will begin at 11:30 AM ET on March 17.

-The Bulls enter this matchup after a 65-53 loss to Wichita State on Tuesday.
+The Bulls are coming off of a 65-53 loss to Wichita State in their most recent outing on Tuesday.

 South Florida vs. Marquette Game Info